Easy Grilled Lemon Garlic Shrimp

 How do you thaw frozen shrimp?

 There are several ways to thaw shrimp.
-The best way is to set it in a colander and place it in the refrigerator overnight.
-A faster way is to place the amount of shrimp that you want to defrost into a plastic zip lock bag, seal it and run cold water over it.
-These methods will make sure that the shrimp doe not soak up any more water and does not become mushy while cooking.
+The best way is to place it in a colander and place it in the refrigerator overnight.
+A faster way is to place the amount of shrimp you want to defrost into an airtight container such as a plastic zip-lock bag, seal it, and run cold water over it.
+These methods will ensure that the shrimp do not soak up any more water and do not become mushy while cooking.

 How long should you marinate shrimp?

-Shrimp takes on the flavors of a marinade fairy quickly, so an hour is the most time you should need for the shrimp to be ready.
-If you are using an acid like lemon juice in your marinade, then 30 minutes should do it.
+Shrimp takes on the flavors of a marinade fairly quickly, so an hour is plenty of time to achieve flavorful shrimp.
+If you use an acid like lemon juice in your marinade, as in this lemon garlic shrimp recipe, 30 minutes should be plenty of time for the shrimp to soak.

 What happens if the shrimp is in the marinade too long?

 Acids like lemon or vinegar will break down the muscle tissue in the shrimp.
-If shrimp is left to marinate for too long, it will become mushy and unpleasant when cooking it.
-I would not leave it in the marinade much longer then an hour for best results.
+If shrimp is left to marinate for too long, it will become mushy and unpleasant when cooked.
+I would not leave it in the marinade much longer than an hour for the best results.

 How do you know when shrimp is done?